stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 ``real`` scalar are denoted with the keyword **innerproduct**.

 .. note:: When used with distributed memory these Built-ins will
-          trigger the addition of a global sum which may affect the performance and/or scalability of the code.
+          trigger the addition of a global reduction which may affect the performance and/or scalability of the code.
           Also, whilst the fields in these Built-ins can be of any supported ``real`` :ref:`precision <lfric-mixed-precision>`,
           the only currently supported precision for the global